dsisco11/SiscosHooks/README.md

 # SiscosHooks

-Please note it is the _PLAYER_ who needs to install this mod.
-Plugins cannot use it unless the player has it installed.
+**Please note**
+If you make a plugin that relies on this mod then the _Players_ will need to also install this mod for your plugin to work!

-Additionally plugin creators do not need any of the code from this library, they only need to reference the assembly.
-And read the wiki, the wiki is also important...
+Additionally plugin creators do not need any of the _code_ from this library, they only need to add the .dll file as an assembly reference.
+For more information on how to do this **read our wiki*.*

 ### What?